Overview of Himlung Expedition

 During this period, you will be climbing the peak.
-The guide will train you on the climbing share his skills and you get the best day for the summit.
+The guide will train you on climbing, share your skills, and you get the best day for the summit.

-After the completion of the climbing, today you will get back to Phu-Gaon for the overnight.
+After completing the climbing, today you will get back to Phu-Gaon for the overnight.

 You will retrace back to Meta from Phu-Gaun following the same route back.

-Retrace same way back to Koto for the overnight.
+Retrace the same way back to Koto for the overnight.

 From Koto, you will drive back to Besisahar with the Jeep.
 The ride will be an exciting one.